-The remainder of this paper is as follows: Section 2 provides a relevant background of IoT, IT/OT, and power in the maritime sector.
+This paper's remainder is as follows: Section 2 provides a relevant background of Internet of Things (IoT), information technology / operational technology (IT/OT), and power in the maritime sector.
 Section 3 builds on this by discussing these elements in the context of Cyber-MAR's cyber-security pilot scenarios.
 This is done by extracting data from the main project and assessing cyber-risks and vulnerabilities to generalise, and abstract.
-Section 4 is dedicated to the more concrete MaCRA (Tam & Jones, 2019b) risk profiles generated as a part of the project, while Sections 5-6 concludes with the more high-level and conceptual aspects to continue risk discussions into both more general ports security as well as future, smart port security.
+Section 4 is dedicated to the more concrete MaCRA (Tam and Jones, 2019b) risk profiles generated as a part of the project, while Sections 5-6 concludes with the more high-level and conceptual aspects to continue risk discussions into both more general ports security as well as future, smart port security.